“The trial-and-error approach to medical treatments can be very time-consuming. The definition of compassion is a tailored approach.”

 The name of Kristal Nemeroff’s hometown in the Pocono Mountains is a poetic reinforcement of her life: Effort, Pennsylvania.

-Just getting up every day takes effort for Kristal, 35, who has a genetic condition called osteogenesis imperfecta (OI), commonly known as brittle bone disease.
-Yet she rises and powers through.
+"There are days when just getting up takes a lot of effort,” said Kristal, RN, 35, who has a genetic condition called osteogenesis imperfecta (OI), commonly known as brittle bone disease.
+“I am my own champion, cheering myself on to rise and power through.”

 Her perseverance despite significant obstacles has allowed Kristal to push the bounds—physically, personally, and professionally.
 She credits her family’s unwavering support and her lifelong participation in groundbreaking medical research at the National Institutes of Health with motivating her to break barriers.